The First Revival was the first

 to almost every tune.

-They hung it in like Gunga Din
+As they hung in like Gunga Din,

-and talked of things that might have been.
+they talked of things that might have been.

 Just a few miles from Memphis,